Robert-M-Lucas/h-mail/docs/generated/AuthenticateRequest.md

 # AuthenticateRequest

-Requests an access token using a username and password
+POST: Requests an access token using a username and password

 ### Type: `object`